flightaware/piaware/MLAT-RESULTS-LICENSE.md

 non-commercial use as long as you are a data feeder to FlightAware.
 You may use the MLAT results in several ways:

- * Via the Skyview web site running on your PiAware or FlightFeeder device in the web browser of your choice.
+ * Via the SkyAware web site running on your PiAware or FlightFeeder device in the web browser of your choice.
- * Via the JSON file output used by the Skyview web site.
+ * Via the JSON file output used by the SkyAware web site.
 (For use by advanced users; this is not formally supported by FlightAware.)
  * Via direct network connection to TCP port 30105 or 30106 within your local area network.
 (For use by advanced users; this is not formally supported by